rubensworks/article-ldtraversal-security-short/content/related-work.md

 This section lists relevant related work in the topics of LTQP and security.

+<span class="comment" data-author="RV">General thought: to what extent applicable to KG in general or just RDF?
+Justification: RDF has global semantics and hence decentralizes better in non-controled environments, which are also a prime target for security analysis.</span>

 ### Link-Traversal-based Query Processing

 More than a decade ago, [Link-Traversal-based Query Processing (LTQP)](cite:cites sparqllinktraversal, linktraversal)